Feed on

 How it works

-Assume we have 2 voltage sources – 3V and 5V.
-When the 3V is connected, the 10K resistor connects to the Mosfet gate which gives it 3V so it turns on and allows the current to flow from the VCC through the load to 3V_GND.
-No current flows through the diode because it connection from VCC to 5V_GND which isn’t connected at the moment.
+Assume we have 2 voltage sources, 3V and 5V.
+When the 3V is connected, the 10K resistor connects to the N Mosfet gate which gives it 3V so it turns on and allows the current to flow from VCC through the load to 3V_GND.
+No current flows through the diode because it there is no connection from the diode to VCC.

-Once the 5V source is connected the 10K resistor and diode are both on however since 5V_GND is now active this means that it’s -5V at the end of the 10K resistor and diode.
-This turns off the Mosfet and allows the 5V to run through the load and not reach the 3V source because the Mosfet’s internal diode blocks the current flow.
+Once the 5V source is connected the 10K resistor and diode are both on however since 5V_GND is ground, active this means that 0V is at the end of the 10K resistor and diode.
+This turns off the N Mosfet as it’s gate voltage is 0v and allows the 5V to run through the load.
+The 5V doesn’t reach the 3V battery because the N Mosfet’s internal diode blocks the current flow (it goes through the 3V battery but never reaches ground).

 Comments are closed.